CaoLiSheng/myprogramming.top/posts/Book-Operating-System-Concepts-2-Operating-System-Structures.md

 ![Architecture of Apple's macOS and iOS operating systems](Operating-System-Concepts-2-Operating-System-Structures/Architecture-of-Apples-macOS-and-iOS-operating-systems.png '=400px-')

 - `User experience layer.` This layer defines the software interface that allows users to interact with the computing devices. macOS uses the ***Aqua*** user interface, which is designed for a mouse or trackpad, whereas iOS uses the ***Springboard*** user interface, which is designed for touch devices.
 - `Application frameworks layer.` This layer includes the ***Cocoa*** and ***Cocoa Touch*** frameworks, which provide an API for the Objective-C and Swift programming languages.
-The primary defference between Cocoa and Cocoa Touch is that the former is used for developing macOS applications, and the latterby iOS to provide support for hardware features unique to mobile devices, such as touch screens.
+The primary defference between Cocoa and Cocoa Touch is that the former is used for developing macOS applications, and the latter by iOS to provide support for hardware features unique to mobile devices, such as touch screens.
 - `Core frameworks.` This layer defines frameworks that support graphics and media including, Quicktime and OpenGL.
 - `Kernel environment.` This environment, also known as `Darwin`, includes the Mach microkernel and the BSD UNIX kernel.

 ![The structure of Darwin](Operating-System-Concepts-2-Operating-System-Structures/The-structure-of-Darwin.png '=300px-')

 Beneath the system-call interface, Mach provides fundamental operating-system services, including memory management, CPU scheduling,